What Goes Into The Divorce Process In Michigan?

 Otherwise, you may be able to reach a final agreement and move forward without a trial.
 Trials may be necessary if there continue to be disagreements that cannot be fixed by mediation or negotiation.
 At a trial, you won’t face a jury.
 Just a judge who will listen and act in what he or she believes is the appropriate manner.

-Working With An Experienced Lawyer Can Help You Exponentially
+Working With An Experienced Divorce Lawyer Can Help You Exponentially

-To learn more, schedule a free initial consultation by calling our Howell or Fowlerville office at 517-219-9301.
-You can also contact Gormley and Johnson Law Offices, PLC, online.
+To learn more, schedule a free initial consultation by calling our divorce attorneys at our Fowlerville office at 517-219-9301.
+You can also contact Gormley Law Offices, PLC, online.
 We serve clients in Livingston County and surrounding areas, including Howell and Brighton.